vincentchachere/VPN-Setup-and-Geo-location-Testing/README.md

 <summary>

-### 🌐 Part 2: Sign Up for ProtonVPN and Test the VPN Connection
+### 🌐 Step 3: Sign Up for ProtonVPN and Test the VPN Connection on the VM

 </summary>